karldahlgren/raccoon/README.md

 Raccoon is a command line search tool for Apache Kafka written in Go.
 The tool allows users to search for particular messages in a Kafka topic by providing a search query.
-The tool will check whether a message value contains the provided query.
+The tool will check whether a message matches the provided query.
 Once finished, all matched Kafka messages could either be presented in the terminal or exported to a CSV file.

 <img src="https://github.com/karldahlgren/raccoon/blob/main/img/screenshot.gif" width="75%"/>